3 Best Day Trips From Budapest By Train

 Finally, we’ve come to our last entry, a mid-sized town located south of Vienna.
 Yes, that’s right, we’ve added another Austrian day trip to this list.
 Why’s that?
 Well because Wiener Neustadt (aside from having a humorous name), is a bustling city of nearly 50,000 people, and it’s got it all in terms of things to do.

-Located just 30km from Vienna and very near the Hungarian-Austrian border is the perfect Budapest day trips by train, this town’s history is rife with battles for control from various empires.
+Located just 30km from Vienna and very near the Hungarian-Austrian border is the perfect Budapest day trip by train, this town’s history is rife with battles for control from various empires.
 Despite these battles- or perhaps because of them – Wiener Neustadt evolved into an important military training ground with the construction of the Maria Theresa Military Academy in the 1700s.

 Leaving the past behind, today Wiener Neustadt is home to many various activities, including plenty of outdoor hiking and parks.
 You can visit Myra Falls for some fabulous hiking, or head to Gesaeuse National Park to take in the fresh air.

 The city also has many monuments, museums, and galleries dedicated to illustrating the city’s history.
 If this all sounds like too much for you – don’t worry.
-After a full day of activities head to the Linsberg Asia Therme Spa for a chance to cool down (or warm up!) and relax.
+After a full day of activities head to the Linsberg Asia Therme Spa for a chance to cool down (or warm-up!) and relax.

 Bonus Topic: Prague